alexsit19/marvelapp_flutter/README.md

 # Marvel heroes flutter app

-This app is a client server application, which use the Marvel Comics API [https://developer.marvel.com/](https://developer.marvel.com/)
+This app is a client-server application, which use the Marvel Comics API [https://developer.marvel.com/](https://developer.marvel.com/)
-This application shows list of Marvell heroes on the first screen and shows list of series, description, name and picture of selected hero on hte detail screen.
+This application shows list of Marvel heroes on the first screen and shows list of series, description, name and picture of selected hero on the details screen.

 In this app applied next technologies:
 - Dio